chocolatey/choco-wiki/CreatePackages.md

 No matter how you decide, you are advised to state the default installation directory in your package description.
 This prevents confusion about where the application will end up being installed.

 If you allow customizing the installation path, then append instructions on how to do that, too.

-##Dependency Chaining
+## Dependency Chaining
 You can make packages that depend on other packages just by adding those dependencies to the nuspec.
 Take a look at [ferventcoder.chocolatey.utilities nuspec](https://github.com/ferventcoder/chocolatey-packages/blob/master/manual/ferventcoder.chocolatey.utilities/ferventcoder.chocolatey.utilities.nuspec).

-##Avoid folders named “content”
+## Avoid folders named “content”
 Do not use a folder named “content” in your package.
 NuGet attaches a special meaning to this folder and will not allow you to have dependencies on packages that have content folders without also having a content folder.
+It's turtles all the way down until we or NuGet removes this limitation.

-##Naming your package
+## Naming your package
 The __title__ of your package (`<title>` tag in the nuspec) should be the same as the name of the application.
 Follow the official spelling, use upper and lower case and don’t forget the spaces.
 Examples of correct package titles are: *Google&nbsp;Chrome*, *CCleaner*, *PuTTY* and *FileZilla*.
 The title will appear on the left side in the package list of the chocolatey gallery, followed by the version.

 There are some guidelines in terms of the package __id__ (`<id>` tag in the nuspec):